nicholasherrick/NumberGuesser/README.md

 # Number Guesser

 Welcome to my very first C# application!
-It allows set a range between 1 and 100 and guess the random number between that range.
+It allows the user to set a range between 1 and 100 and guess the random number between that range.

 ## Usage